Skip to content

 Role description

-This announcement is for a Project Manager II position who will be managing the Curb Ramp Program with an estimated program annual cost in excess of $20 million.
-The Curb Ramp Program provides accessible paths of travel for all public sidewalks throughout San Francisco through the construction of American with Disabilities Act compliant curb ramps at sidewalk corners; there are over 10,000 curb ramp locations that need to be brought to ADA compliance.
-The 5504 Project Manager II will be charged with leading the planning, design, construction procurement, construction, and closeout of multiple curb ramp construction contracts.
-The Project Manager will also work with San Francisco Public Works Operations Bureaus in the construction of curb ramps.
-In addition, the Project Manager will manage the Curb Ramp Information System which tracks and inventories all curb ramps constructed which is needed for planning and funding purposes; investigates and respond to curb ramp requests; manages the replacement of deteriorated and damaged detectable dome tiles.
-The Project Manager will seek funding for the Curb Ramp Program through Capital Improvement Requests, the San Francisco Transportation Authority, and Grants.
+In this role, you will manage the Curb Ramp Program, which will have an estimated annual cost in excess of $20 million.
+The Curb Ramp Program provides accessible paths of travel for all public sidewalks throughout San Francisco, per obligations under the Americans with Disabilities Act (ADA) Title II and other state and local disability laws.
+Currently, SF Public Works estimates that there are over ten thousand curb ramp locations that need to be brought into compliance.
+You will be charged with leading the planning, design, construction procurement, construction, and closeout of multiple curb ramp construction contracts annually.
+You will work in partnership with our Operations Bureaus in the construction of the curb ramps.
+In addition, you will manage the Curb Ramp Information System to track and inventory all the constructed curb ramps.
+As Project Manager II, you will provide oversight for a team that investigates and responds to curb ramp requests and manages the replacement of deteriorated and damaged detectable dome tiles.
+You will be responsible for seeking funding for the Curb Ramp Program through Capital Improvement Requests, the San Francisco Transportation Authority, and grants.
+Periodically, you will prepare program status reports that will be available to the public for review.
+As a representative for SF Public Works, you will collaborate with various City Departments to recommend improvements and enhancements to the program.

-• Analyzing work-hour proposals and budgets, and motivating and monitoring project teams;
+• Analyzing work-hour proposals and budgets, motivating, and monitoring project teams.

-• Supervising preparation of technical environmental reports and other documentation, designs, drawings, specifications, and cost and quantity estimates for necessary labor, materials and equipment;
+• Supervising the preparation of technical environmental reports and other documentation, designs, drawings, specifications, and cost and quantity estimates for necessary labor, materials, and equipment.

 How to qualify